BlueAnt logo

 Open X does not block external noise by design and does not include ANC.

-Pump Air Lite 3 relies on passive isolation only and does not actively cancel noise.
+Pump Air Lite 3 relies on passive noise isolation only and does not actively cancel noise.

 If active noise cancellation is important, consider models such as Pump Air Epic, Pump Air ANC 2, or Pump Air Ultra.